 Some studies say to limit your fat, while others encourage you to increase your fat.
 In my nutrition practice fat ratios depend on the individual needs.
 Certain individuals may need to increase or decrease their weight and body fat, while others need to work towards improving their lipid panel, and others may need the support of a short term Keto diet to lower glucose levels.

 One thing that is important across the board is to understand the main types of fat and how they support your body.
 Working with a nutritionist like myself can help you to hone in on the amount of fat that works best for your body.
 In the meantime, let’s start learning!

-Dietary Fats are essential to provide your body with energy.
-They also:
+Dietary fats are essential to provide your body with energy.

 - Protect your organs and help keep your body warm.

-The terms grass-fed, free-range, and pasture raised are all used interchangeably.
-If you consume animal products you will want to ensure that they are free-range, which helps to promote heart health by increasing HDL levels and carrying away the plaque from the arteries.
+The terms grass-fed, free-range, and pasture raised are often used interchangeably.
+If you consume animal products you will want to ensure that they are grass-fed, which helps to promote heart health by increasing HDL levels and carrying away the plaque from the arteries.
 Grain-fed products increase LDL levels, which can carry plaque into our arteries.

 Keep in mind that fat is nine calories per gram, whereas carbohydrates and protein are four calories per gram.